About the Project

-Since 2003 the international humanitarian community has provided basic services – food, water, shelter, primary school education – in response to the Darfuri refugee crises, but very little purposeful capacity building, resiliency, and peace building initiatives have been built into this response.
+Since 2003, the international humanitarian community has provided basic services – food, water, shelter, primary school education – in response to the displacement of Darfuri refugees.
 With budget cuts and challenges of implementing on the edge of conflict, UNHCR and implementing partners now only provide bare minimum primary and secondary school education.
 For ECEC, the resources given were even more limited.
 Before LR, the only early childhood program was underfunded, teachers received little training, and did not have a curriculum.
 This left a huge gap in early childhood education despite the immense need.
 Today, despite the increasing recognition of the critical importance of ECEC in the first five years of development, a critical gap remains in the humanitarian response system to mitigate the adverse consequences of emergency settings on young children’s development.

-Not only is early childhood considered the most important stage of development.
-The first five years of development create pathways in the brain that help a child develop critical connections used in future situations.
-Key characteristics developed during this age include curiosity, dexterity, and socialization.
+Early childhood is considered the most important stage of development.
+The first five years of development create brain pathways that help the child develop critical connections used in future situations.
+These characteristics include curiosity, dexterity, and socialization.
 Consequently, the quality of early experiences can either determine a solid or a fragile foundation for future development.
-Hence, a brain with fewer positive connections made in the critical years can affect one’s abilities to function in life, and connections that fail to form may always remain as such.
+Hence, a brain with fewer positive connections made in the critical years can affect one’s abilities to function in life.
+Connections that fail to form may always remain as such.
 ECEC can provide stability, safety, and a place for children to heal from trauma and cultivate a strong developmental foundation for years to come.
 Research also shows that empowering women is proven critical for successful education and child health initiatives.

 Little Ripples (LR)’s refugee-led program design, methodology and tools which promote the social- emotional learning of refugee children.
 The project does not compromise quality education and child development, despite being implemented with a hard-to-reach population in isolated refugee camps.
 Traditional refugee education programs are siloed to only focus on teaching educational milestones such as literacy and numeracy through rote learning; they do not focus on dynamic training and professional development of refugee teachers or the social-emotional learning, empathy, and nutrition of refugee children.